19s-fautley-k/TurtleTextReplit/README.md

-# TurtleTextReplit
+# Turtle Text
 Basic, inefficient but functional lettering for the Python Turtle.
 Uses 9 letters by default.
+Made on replit.
 ## What is this?
 A random project by a random 14-year-old.
 ## Why?